leandromqrs/fboot/README.md

 which was introduced in Linux Kernel 2.6.31.
 Therefore, other filesystem types or earlier versions of extended filesystems are not supported.

-## SAMPLE USAGE: Accelerate the boot process

-Run e4rat-collect as init process through adding following line to Kernel
-parameters:
-    init=/sbin/e4rat-collect

-After e4rat-collect has terminated the generated file list is stored at:
-    /var/lib/e4rat/startup.log

-Before reallocating boot files it is recommaned to switch to runlevel 1 to stop most of all running proceses to gain write access to the process binary
-file:
-    init 1

-Reallocating boot files:
-    e4rat-realloc  /var/lib/e4rat/startup.log

-To start e4rat-preload as initial process append following to kernel your
-parameters:
-    init=/sbin/e4rat-preload

 ## DEPENDENCIES

 The e4rat toolset has the following external dependencies: